I’m sharing a simple, budget-friendly DIY board and batten tutorial that will instantly transform your walls. Keep reading for the step-by-step guide!

 Next, we painted the board and batten, doors, and all the trim.
 We used Magnolia Home Yarn and ordered it online.
 I could not find it at a store near me.
 This color is so pretty and even better than I thought it would be.

-All the trim received 2 coats of paint using a hand brush and then we used a roller to paint the wall in between the board and batten.
+All the trim received two coats of paint using a hand brush, and then we used a roller to paint the wall in between the board and batten.
 This is probably the most time-consuming part of the project.

 After a final inspection and a few touch-ups, you are done!
 Easy and inexpensive DIY board and batten.